 For this workshop I’m going to create an interior background featuring line art and a textured paint style.
 I want to set myself up for success by doing lots of planning in the early stages of the painting process.
 I start by seeking out plenty of reference and inspiration.

 Once I have a simple idea of the story, I’ll do a drawing of the environment, featuring as many props and details as I can bring to mind.
 The goal during this stage is to be able to imagine what kind of person lives in this room.
-I then create several black and white compositions that explore different ways of lighting the image.
+I then create several black and white compositions (using one point perspective) that explore different ways of lighting the image.